Using the DFA

 - A DFA for the Speaking domain only for each of the grade spans

 These DFAs will be available to LEA ELPAC coordinators, site ELPAC coordinators, and ELPAC test examiners for downloading and printing in the TOMS [Resources] tab.

-To ensure that all students are tested under the same conditions, the test examiner should adhere strictly to the script for administering the test unless a student is assigned the non-embedded designated support for Simplified Test Directions.
-These instructions can be found in the DFA.
+To ensure that all students are tested under the same conditions, the test examiner should adhere strictly to the script for administering the test unless a student is assigned the non-embedded designated support for simplified test directions.
+The scripts for administering the test can be found in the DFA.
 When asked, the test examiner should answer questions raised by students but should never help the class or individual students with specific test items.
-No test items can be read to any student for any domain, unless the student is assigned a Read-Aloud non-embedded designated support for the Writing domain.
+No test items can be read to any student for any domain, unless the student is assigned a read-aloud non-embedded designated support for the Writing domain.

-All directions that a test examiner needs to read to students are indicated by the bolded word “SAY” next to the content that is to be read.
+All directions that a test examiner needs to read to students are indicated by the bolded word “SAY” and are in boxes so that they stand out from the regular text.
 The directions should be read exactly as they are written, using a natural tone and manner.
 If the test examiner makes a mistake in reading a direction, then the test examiner should stop and say, “I made a mistake.
 Let me say it correctly.”
 Then the direction should be reread.

 The test examiner should try to maintain a natural classroom atmosphere during the test administration.
 Before each test begins, the test examiner should encourage students to do their best.

 Any time a student logs on to the testing system, the test examiner should follow the DFA script.